 "There are no sprints to excellence." ~Angela Duckworth

-For individuals, Mental Performance Coaching focuses on self-awareness and mental training.
+For individuals, Mental Performance Coaching focuses on self-awareness, education, and mental training.
+Mindset is everything.
 The way we think affects how we feel and what we focus on, which determines our behaviors, and ultimately impacts our ability to perform to our potential as well as achieve the results we want and expect.

 Our mind affects our performance whether we want it to or not.
 For example, in an intense pressure situation, confidence is going to be a key ingredient for success, but your mind may be focusing on what could go wrong instead of reasons for why you should believe things could go right.
 So mental performance coaching will help you learn how to adopt and maintain a mindset that contributes to more consistent optimal performance.

 Though individual and team/organization performance are very complex, they are the result of a very simple equation.
-The goal of mental performance coaching is to assist with reducing and preparing for the potential faulty processes (for example, conflict amongst team members, lack of clarity regarding team/organization culture) that could get in the way of aligning performance with potential.
+The goal of mental performance coaching is to arm you with knowledge that can help you reduce and prepare for the potential faulty processes (for example, conflict amongst team members, mismatch of leadership style with the situation, low confidence under pressure) that could get in the way of aligning performance with potential.

-Thus, the ultimate goal is to help individuals and teams/organizations thrive and more consistently reach their full potential.
+Thus, the ultimate goal is to help individuals, leaders, and teams/organizations learn how to thrive and more consistently reach their full potential.

 Who can benefit?

-Athletes Coaches Sports teams Parents of youth athletes Referees Athletic trainers Exercisers Personal trainers / Gym owners Business employers / Employees Public speakers Nurses / Doctors/ EMTs Fire fighters Police officers Military / Coast Guard Musicians Performing artists / Dancers Artists Students / Teachers
+Athletes Coaches Sports teams Parents of youth athletes Referees Athletic trainers Exercisers Personal trainers / Gym owners Business executives / teams Public speakers Nurses / Doctors/ EMTs Fire fighters Police officers Military / Coast Guard Musicians Performing artists / Dancers Artists Students / Teachers